 When you can price your ice chests in this bracket, it makes it much easier to accept potential shortcomings in ice life, toughness, features, and visual appeal.
 And, quite frankly, we aren’t too disappointed in most of these metrics when it comes to Rubbermaid.
 So all in all, Rubbermaid Coolers are a great bargain.

 A common comparison people make is between “X” Cooler brand and Yeti.
 So how do Rubbermaid Coolers compare to Yeti?

 Both brands serve their purpose and target a specific audience, but those audiences differ quite a bit.

 Rubbermaid is all about low-cost coolers that may not lead the industry in terms of performance or features but should easily fall into most people’s budgets.

-Yeti, on the other hand, tries to push the envelope of what is possible with an ice chest.
-This includes extremely long ice life, tons of great features, excellent build quality, and more.
+Yeti Coolers, on the other hand, tries to push the envelope of what is possible with an ice chest.
+This includes an extremely long ice life, tons of great features, excellent build quality, and more.
 But it does result in an extremely expensive product.

 In terms of raw performance, Yeti wins hands down.
 Even compared to the capable Durachill model, a Yeti Cooler of equivalent size will almost always out-perform it.

 But for those who simply can’t afford a Yeti, a Rubbermaid can be a decent sacrifice.
 You will be giving up quite a bit of ice retention but we have realized that most people don’t need 5 days of ice life or a cooler that can handle being mauled by a Grizzly Bear.